neavemj/neavemj.github.io/_posts/2016-02-17-endosNCBI.md

 pubs = pd.DataFrame.from_csv("endo_scopus.txt", sep="\t", header=None)
 pubs.columns = ["papers"]
 {% endhighlight %}

+Note that I set infer_datatime_format to True, so that our month_year field is correctly interpreted by pandas.
+This will allow us to plot the time series data easily.

 We now have a dataframe containing the amount of nucleotide information deposited for <i>Endozoicomonas</i> for each month and year that a record was created.
 This is a problem because we'd like to plot the data on a nice linear chronological scale, and gaps in month_years (because no-one deposited any data) would mess this up.